 What is smart technology for the home?

-Smart devices, hubs and voice control systems offer a range of benefits for people of all ages, but this technology could prove to be even more useful as you reach later life.
+Smart devices, hubs and voice control systems offer a range of benefits for people of all ages, but this technology could prove especially useful as you reach later life.

-Smart home technology gives you control over a whole host of internet-connected versions of everyday devices.
-These include, but are not limited to, light bulbs, plugs, thermostats and even some household appliances.
+Smart home technology gives you control over a whole host of internet-connected devices.
+These can include, but are not limited to, light bulbs, plugs, thermostats and some household appliances.

-How smart home technology aids independence in later life
+How smart technology can help in later life

 Smart technology allows you to control various features in your home without putting yourself at risk.